 Human capital tilting is the key driving mechanism behind a series of other theoretical results.
-In our model, falling interest rates cause greater labor income dispersion (Piketty et al., 2018; Blanchet et al., 2021), the emergence of the working rich (Piketty and Saez, 2003; Kaplan and Rauh, 2013; Smith et al., 2019; Eisfeldt et al., 2021), and lower intergenerational income mobility (Corak, 2013; Chetty et al., 2014; Davis and Mazumder, 2017; Chetty et al., 2017).
-Quantitatively, in response to 3% lower real rates, our baseline calibration generates a 17% rise in cross-sectional log labor income variance and a 7% higher parent-child labor income inter-generational elasticity.
+We prove that falling rates cause greater labor income dispersion (Piketty et al., 2018; Blanchet et al., 2021), the emergence of the working rich (Piketty and Saez, 2003; Kaplan and Rauh, 2013; Smith et al., 2019; Eisfeldt et al., 2021), and lower intergenerational income mobility (Corak, 2013; Chetty et al., 2014; Davis and Mazumder, 2017; Chetty et al., 2017).
+In this sense, a low financial return environment can unite a number of emerging patterns in labor income dynamics.
+In a calibrated version of the model, a 3% reduction in real rates generates a 17% rise in cross-sectional log labor income variance and a 7% higher parent-child labor income inter-generational elasticity.

 We show how, from a normative perspective, human capital tilting and the associated changes in inequality and mobility are inefficient because human capital investment becomes less aligned with talent and more aligned with wealth.
+Since we work in partial equilibrium and take no stand on what drives the change in financial returns, we regard our normative findings as an additional channel to consider rather than the overall welfare effect of a low-rate environment.
 We also argue that using capital taxes to combat inequality is partially self-defeating, since capital taxes reduce financial returns, thereby amplifying human capital tilting and offsetting some of the inequality reduction.